Gruntato/Gruntato.github.io/index.md

 layout: default
 ---

-Hello, Below are my projects that you can look at.
+Hello, Below are my projects that you can look at and my LinkedIn profile.

 [LinkedIn Page](https://www.linkedin.com/in/austin-burnham/).